cehteh/unsynn/README.md

 unsynn (from german 'unsinn' for nonsense) is a minimalist rust parser library.
-It achives this by leaving out the parsers for the rust grammar and compromise on error reporting.
+It achives this by leaving out the actual grammar implementations and compromise on error reporting (yet, TBD).
 In exchange it offers simple composeable Parsers.
+Grammars will be implemented in their own crates (see unsynn-rust).

 Its intended use is when one wants to create proc macros for rust that define their own grammar.